Daniel K. Inouye International Airport: Terminals

 Terminal 2 (formerly known as the "Overseas Terminal") opened in 1962 and has 29 gates.
 Terminal 2 is the largest terminal at HNL and is the only terminal which can take international arrivals.
 From 1970 through 1978, architect Vladimir Ossipoff designed a terminal modernization project that remodeled this terminal and created several additions, which included the Diamond Head Concourse in 1970, the Ewa Concourse in 1972, and the Central Concourse in 1980.
-Two 3-jetway gates to handle an Airbus A380 were added to the terminal in 2018; this was done to support All Nippon Airways's A380 flights between Tokyo's Narita Airport and Honolulu.
+Two 3-jetway gates to accommodate an Airbus A380 (C4 and C9) were added to the terminal in 2018; this was done to support All Nippon Airways's A380 flights between Tokyo's Narita Airport and Honolulu.